alfredzou/alfredzou.github.io/_posts/2020-06-19-HackForBetterDays.md

 Team formation is crucial in having a successful hackathon experience.
 I think the ideal team is balanced, diverse and small.

 ##### Balanced
 Hackathons essentially have two expected outputs: a working prototype and a pitch to sell it.
 A team full of developers and you'll have trouble selling your app.
 A team without developers and you'll have nothing to sell.
 Essentially, a balanced team of technical and non-technical people are required.
-If you're a non-technical person whose apprehensive about joining, I encourage you to give a shot.
+If you're a non-technical person who's apprehensive about joining, I encourage you to give a shot.

 I think the ideal team looks something like this:
 * Hacker: In charge of app development and UX design